joshatron/Holiday-Hero/backend/data-model.md

  * next: LocalDate
    * The next occasion for the list, changes when the list is rolled

+#### RegistrationCode

+This is a code that can be used to register a new account if the registration mode is set to private.
+These are deleted after they are used.

+ * code: String
+   * The code to be used
+ * created: LocalDateTime
+   * When the code was created
+   * Could be used to have expiring codes

 #### UserState

 This is an enum for a user's current state.